Eximprod/docs/ES200/ES200_Dashboard_Manual.md

 Additionally:

 * Channel Description - the name of the communication channel.
 Does not affect communication with devices helping to organize information.
 * Port: The serial port used by the ES200 for communication with the slave device.
-Depending on the HW platform we are using it may have Linux file system specific descriptions.
+Depending on the HW platform we are using it may have Linux file system specific descriptions:

-* Port 1 - /dev/ttyS1 (IR809)
+  * /dev/ttyS1 (IR809)
-* Port 2 - /dev/ttyS2 (IR809)
+  * /dev/ttyS2 (IR809)
-* Port 3 - /dev/ttyTun0 (IR1101)
+  * /dev/ttyTun0 (IR1101)
+  * /dev/ttySerial (IR1101)

 ### 5.1.2.
 General RTU configuration